namor5772/GPS/README.md

     <img src="Images/Screen3.jpg" width="300" height="200">

 On power up the 1st screen is displayed.
-You can then cycle through the other screens by repeatedly pressing the left button.
+You can cycle through the screens by repeatedly pressing the left of the two buttons.

 There are 5 modules in this build: